Automation Examples

 Follow these basic steps:

 1. Create the properties file.
-For an example, see Creating an SMTP server: sample properties file below.
+For an example, see Creating an SMTP server: Sample properties file below.
 If needed, add additional values from the table above (for example, port number).

-Creating an SMTP server: sample properties file
+Creating an SMTP server: Sample properties file

 The content of the smtp.properties file used in this example is shown below.